Frequently Asked Questions

-- Any other actions that Coaches deem unnecessary
+- Any other actions that Coaches deem unacceptable

-All of these improper actions may result in loss of Practice Time with notification to parents.
-Loss of Swim Meet Attendance, and if problems persist, removal from the Swim Team with approval from the L.O.S.T.
+All of the improper actions listed above may result in loss of practice time with notification to parents as well as loss of Swim Meet Attendance.
+If problems persist, removal from the Swim Team may occur with the approval of the L.O.S.T.
 Executive Board.

 The three determinants of where a swimmer will be placed at a swim meet are: